Alimony (Maintenance): I’ve heard about the Illinois maintenance guidelines. Can the judge vary from them?

 Specific factors include the duration of the marriage, the income and property of each party, age, physical and emotional problems, and the standard of living established during the marriage.

 What is the most important factor in determining whether a spouse qualifies for maintenance?

 Generally, the length of the marriage.
 This is perhaps the most significant one.
 Commencing in 2015 Illinois law has a formula for determining the amount of maintenance, once it is determined one is entitled to alimony.
 The presumptive guidelines apply only if the court finds that a maintenance award is appropriate.
-Also, the guidelines presumptively apply only so long as the combined gross income is less than $250,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”
+Also, the guidelines presumptively apply only so long as the combined gross income was less than $250,000 and the payor has “no obligation to pay child support or maintenance or both from a prior relationship.”

 How much maintenance will be awarded?

 - Take 30% of the payer’s gross income minus 20% of the payee’s gross income.